 In this page I bring together some work-in-progress thoughts on my doctoral research and some wider implications it raises or suggests (I intend to revisit and revise this page regularly).
-This research evaluated three separate exercises led by CSIRO staff which brought together societal actors and CSIRO-based researchers to consider complex aspects of potential energy and transport transitions in Australia focussed on decarbonisation and related challenges.
-Each of these three exercises were forward looking participatory studies which I term ‘prospective exercises’ (CSIRO termed them “futures forums”).
+This research evaluated three separate participatory exercises led by CSIRO staff which brought together diverse actors (societal actors and CSIRO-based researchers) to consider potential energy and transport transitions in Australia focussed on decarbonisation and related challenges.
+Each of these exercises were forward looking participatory studies which I term prospective exercises (CSIRO calls them “futures forums”).

 This study also further analysed these activities to consider the roles and uses of ‘prospective knowledge practices’ (PKPs) and developed related concepts (hence, my thesis title: ‘The Roles and Use of Prospective Knowledge Practices in Sustainability-Related Transitions: A Realist Evaluation and Pragmatist Synthesis’).

 Whilst my doctoral research didn’t result in a major “discovery” (a noble goal, but rare!), my thesis offers evidence-based arguments and ideas based on evaluation research relevant to practitioners involved with prospective exercises (or who are doing similar forms of forward-looking inquiry).
 These arguments and ideas are relevant to the question of whether and how prospective exercises contribute to sustainability-related transitions.